AWS Company Rollout¶

 For the concrete runtime gateway discovery path after fleet and cluster scans have populated remote MCPs, see Gateway Auto-Discovery From the Control Plane.

-Use Deployment Overview first if you still need to choose a path.
-Use Deploy In Your Own AWS / EKS Infrastructure for the paved production rollout.
-This page is the deeper AWS reference once that decision is already made.
+If you still need to pick a path, start with Deployment Overview and use Deploy In Your Own AWS / EKS for the paved production rollout.

 Reference Entry Points¶